 This is one of the most popular car seat travel bags available online.

-It has thick padding to give the maximum protection to the car seat while going through the baggage system.
+It has thick padding to give maximum protection to car seats while going through the baggage system.

-The bag has shoulder straps to allow it to be carried as a backpack.
+The car seat bag has shoulder straps to allow it to be carried as a backpack.

 It fits all popular child car seats, including the very large ones.

 This car seat travel bag fits most major brands of car seats and is designed for when you need to check a car seat.

-It is heavy duty with dense padding and also waterproof to provide maximum protection for the car seat.
+It is heavy-duty with dense padding and also waterproof to provide maximum protection for the infant car seat.

 It has shoulder, hand and waist straps to make carrying it easier in any situation.

 Do car seats have to go in the hold?

 If you have paid for a separate seat for your baby/child then the car seat can be taken on-board and fitted to the aircraft seat.
 This would generally be a safer option for your child than just sitting in the seat with the normal lap strap and might allow them to sleep better on a long-haul flight.